houghtos/AWS/README.md

 $ python AWS_Main.py [action] [local filepath] [S3 bucket] [S3 prefix]

-See argparse help for more information on each argument.
+See argparse help for more information on each of the four arguments.